 The right approach would have been to commence a massive effort to develop that institution from 1999 when the civilians took over again, but it would seem their fate became worse than it was before.
 Apart from the issue of deep politicization, we have castrated the army by not providing essential equipment.
 If we stopped here it would have been better but we have since pushed things to the level of the ridiculous.
 The military today is used for all aspects of internal security and policing, and this has destroyed the police as an institution.
 This job assignment has also impacted negatively on the military institution.
 The military I knew in the 80s was disciplined, orderly even on duty points and would not collect money; in fact they were a rare sight.
 Today the ones I see on the streets are indisciplined, very disorderly and wicked.
 They take special delight in abusing the human rights of the people.
 Daily on our streets we are assailed with disgusting sight of citizens forced to roll in muddy waters, frog jump or to lie and face the sun.
 Today the military provides security for burials, marriages, naming ceremonies, house warming, specie runs for banks and act as bodyguards for civilian elite.
 They collect bribes and ‘tolls.’

-The military should not be seen at all except in very clear cases of insurgency and real threat to our territorial borders.
+The military in Nigeria should not be seen at all except in very clear cases of insurgency and real threat to our territorial borders.
 The police should be organized and different layers created if need be.
 There is nothing wrong in having the Police Mobile Force recreated and made very functional.
 If we can’t invent we should at least be able to emulate what others before us have done.
 Very simple!
 Simple administrative task has been made complex because of lack of rationalization and the penchant to pursue myopic issues over substance.
 But for these we know what to do.